timoh6/TCrypto/README.markdown

 places.

 First:  before saving the data to a storage.

 Second: after extracting the data from a storage (in reverse order).

-This creates the needed serialize/unserialize plugin.
+This creates the needed serialize/unserialize plugin:

     $plugins = new TCrypto\PluginContainer();

-You can also attach more plugins.
+You can also attach more plugins:

     $plugins->attach(new TCrypto\Plugin\CompressPlugin());